 Agriculture remains the mainstay of Malawi’s economy, accounting for about 30 percent of Gross Domestic Product (GDP) and generating over 80 percent of national export earnings (Annual Economic Report, 2015).
 It also provides employment to about 80 percent of the rural population, which is dominated by small-scale farmers.
 In any agricultural production systems, seed of high quality remains the most critical input and must be accessible and affordable when required.
 The Government of Malawi recognizes the importance of high quality seed of improved crop varieties for improved productivity, food and nutrition security.
 As such the government develops various legislations to create a conducive environment for seed industry growth and enhanced availability of high quality seed to farmers.

 The government established the Seed Services Unit (SSU) in the Department of Agricultural Research Services (DARS) of the Ministry of Agriculture, Irrigation and Water Development (MoAIWD) as the official seed certification office in 1976.
-The Unit guided by the 2018 seed policy and empowered by the 1996 Seed Act is mandated to ensure that high quality seed of improved crop varieties is produced and made available to the farming community.
-The main SSU is located at Chitedze Research Station in Lilongwe, and where its seed testing laboratory is accredited to the International Seed Testing Association (ISTA) since 1982.
-The Unit is in the process of getting accreditation to Organization for Economic Corporation and Development (OECD) to ensure competence in seed certification.
-Three satellites SSU were established at Lunyangwa Research Station in the North, Lifuwu Research Station along the lake shore and Bvumbwe Research Station in the South to cater for seed producers in the three regions.
+The Unit guided by the 2018 seed policy and empowered by the 2022 Seed Act is mandated to ensure that high quality seed of improved crop varieties is produced and made available to the farming community.
+The head office is located at Chitedze Research Station in Lilongwe, and its seed testing laboratory is accredited to the International Seed Testing Association (ISTA) since 1982.
+The Unit is in the process of getting accreditation to Organization for Economic Corporation and Development (OECD).
+SSU has three satellites at Lunyangwa Research Station in the North, Lifuwu Research Station along the lake shore and Bvumbwe Research Station in the South to cater for seed producers in the three regions.

 The Growth of Seed Industry